-Department Head
+Department Head anthe pill 9-27-13

 Dean N. Malon 9-27-13

 Teacher Education Council (if applicable)

 Graduate Council (if applicable)

-Registrar Twam 10/1/13
+Registrar Juran 10/1/13

 Vice President for Academic Affairs

 Course Subject: MUS Course Number: 2251

-Cross-listed with Subject: If cross-listed, should cross-listing be deleted?
-Course Number:
+Cross-listed with Subject: Course Number:

+If cross-listed, should cross-listing be deleted?

+Official Title:

-Official Title: French Diction
+French Diction

-Effective Term: X Spring ☐ Summer I
+Effective Term: X Spring ☐ Summer I N10-00-1-2

-Was the course used to fulfill a major or minor of the course was used to fulfill a major or minor of the course was used to fulfill a major or minor change form.
+Was the course used to fulfill a major or minor □Elective X Major □Minor r requirement or used as an elective?
+(Che eck one.)

+If the course was used to fulfill a major or mine or requirement, complete the Request for r Program

+Change form.

-Please provide rationale for the request including Assessment evidence may come from direct and analysis of the current state of the discipline.
-See forms for Vocal Diction I and II Addition. the evidence derived from you I indirect measures of student r program assessment. learning as well as
+Please provide rationale for the request including the evidence derived from your program assessment.

+Assessment evidence may come from direct and indirect measures of student learning as well as

+analysis of the current state of the discipline.